The Xometry app works best with JavaScript enabled!

 Description

-For full details on tolerances offered by Xometry's sheet cutting service, including edge to edge tolerance and taper, please consult our manufacturing standards.
+For full details on Xometry's general tolerances and standards for our sheet cutting service, please consult our manufacturing standards.

 This table contains general information concerning Xometry’s sheet cutting services.
 Learn more about our official sheet cutting manufacturing standards.